What is Functional Rhinoplasty?

 How is Functional Rhinoplasty different from Cosmetic Rhinoplasty?

 Depending on the needs of the patient and the deformity, the top-rated functional nose job surgeon can restore the structure to the nose with the added benefit of improving appearance.
-Dr. Monica Tadros, a double-board certified surgeon, specializes in functional rhinoplasty for her patients in Upper East Side, Manhattan and Bergen County, NJ area.
+Dr. Monica Tadros, a double-board certified surgeon, specializes in functional rhinoplasty for her patients in Upper East Side, Manhattan, and Bergen County, New Jersey area.

 How is Functional Rhinoplasty different from Septoplasty?